 When you install Gamification, a security role called Game Manager is created in Dynamics 365 (online).
 System admins can assign this security role to Dynamics 365 (online) users who the admins want to enable to create KPIs for Gamification in Dynamics 365 (online).

 More information about security roles and privileges: TechNet: Security roles and privileges

 More information about KPIs in Dynamics 365 (online): Configure KPIs for Gamification in Dynamics 365 (online)

 Before you can sync Dynamics 365 - Gamification with Dynamics 365 (online), a user who has a global admin role in Office 365 and a system administrator security role in Dynamics 365 (online) needs to complete the setup process to obtain the security key.

 Starting with Gamification solution update 17.10, you can connect multiple organizations (business units) of the same Office 365 tenant to a shared Gamification web portal.
-Repeat the activation for every organization you want to connect to your shared Gamification portal.
-Users with the Game Manager securtiy role in Organization A can create games for Organization A in Gamification.
+Repeat the installation and activation for every organization you want to connect to your shared Gamification portal.
+Users with the Game Manager security role in Organization A can create games for Organization A in Gamification.
 If they are regular users in Organization B, they can participate as players or fans in games in Organization B. Learn how to set up and run games.

 Activate the Gamification portal for your organization

 In Microsoft Dynamics 365, go to Settings > Solutions, and then double-click the Gamification solution.